everit-org/expression-api/README.md

 expression-api
 ==============

-API of Expression language compilation and evaluation
+API of Expression language compilation and evaluation.